serverpod/serverpod_docs/docs/05-concepts/06-database/11-migrations.md

 ```

 ### Tag repair migration
-Repair migrations can be tagged just as regular migrations.
+Repair migrations can be tagged just like regular migrations.
 Tags are appended to the migration name and can be added with the `--tag` option.

 ```bash
 $ serverpod create-repair-migration --tag "reset-migrations"